-The following penalties may be imposed: Community service; formal or informal suspension of driver's license; formal or informal suspension of work permit; curfew; house arrest; quiet time; letter of apology; attend "quit smoking" class; undergo alcohol and drug assessment; attend chemical abuse counseling program; probationary monitoring period for school attendance; attend summer school; provide copy of report cards; monetary payment; restitution; or comply with parental directives.
+The following penalties may be imposed: Community service; formal or informal suspension of driver's license; formal or informal suspension of work permit; curfew; house arrest; quiet time; letter of apology; attend a nicotine class; undergo alcohol and drug assessment; attend chemical abuse counseling program; probationary monitoring period for school attendance; attend summer school; provide copy of report cards; monetary payment; restitution; or comply with parental directives.
 Other penalties may also be considered.
 If you are unable to pay due to economic circumstances you may request either an installment payment plan or to perform community service in lieu of your forfeiture.
 If you feel that you qualify, please see the clerk for poverty guidelines.

 Traffic violations by juveniles are treated the same as for adults.
 However, defendants between the ages of 14-16 are currently heard in private unless the juvenile knowingly waives a closed hearing after consulting with an attorney.
 A money judgment may be entered upon a finding of guilt.
 If you are found guilty of a traffic offense, the State Department of Transportation (DOT) may assess demerit points against your driving record and your driver's license may be revoked or suspended.
 Assessment of 12 demerit points within a 12-month period will result in suspension of your driving privileges.
 If you driving privileges are in jeopardy, the DOT will advise you of the number of points assessed and the present status of your driver's license, upon request.
 A juvenile may not be jailed for failing to pay a forfeiture, but driving privileges may be suspended for up to two years for failing to pay.
 Community service or other action may be ordered.
 Possession or consumption of alcohol by a juvenile will result in a suspension of driving privileges, as well as a forfeiture.